eoda-macs401/earth_ocean_data_analysis/Pages/.ipynb_checkpoints/intro_to_unix_for_Windows-checkpoint.md

 unless we explicitly specify something else.
 Here, for me,
-the computer's response is `C:\Users\emily`, which is my **home directory**, or more specifically, the home direcgtory of the user named `rolande2`.
+the computer's response is `C:\Users\emily`, which is my **home directory**, or more specifically, the home direcgtory of the user named `emily`.

 ~~~
 $ pwd